LiorZ/hdac8_thesis/thesis.rst

 Description of the dataset
 --------------------------

-	*Fierke et al* created a dataset composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
-For each of these peptides, a level of activity with respect to HDAC8 was determined by measuring the percentage of deacetylation after 1 hour.(?) (**Add reference to the proper section in the supplementary material**)
+	*Fierke et al* created two types of datasets - for zinc and iron bound HDAC8, each of them is composed of 361 6-mer peptides with the sequence GXK(Ac)YGC (where X,Y are all the amino acids except Cysteine).
+For each of these peptides, a level of activity with respect to HDAC8 and the bound metal was determined by measuring the percentage of deacetylation after 1 hour.
-	We divided the dataset to training and test sets by sorting the peptides according to their experimental activity , taking all the even rows to be the test set and all the odd rows to be the training set.
+	We divided the zinc version of the dataset to training and test sets by sorting the peptides according to their experimental activity , taking all the even rows to be the test set and all the odd rows to be the training set.
 That division assured even distribution of peptides with respect to their activity levels (avoiding a situation where one set holds a large number of high/low activity decoys).

+..
+TODO: Add reference to the dataset in the supp material
+..
+TODO: Verify exactly how the dataset was made

 Calibration of the protocol
 ------------------------------

 	Below we describe the results obtained in the calibration process.
 This process resulted in a coarse set of parameters, to be refined on the whole training set as part of the classifier learning process.
 Usually, Each step of the calibration process involved changing one degree of freedom of a certain feature (such as - amount of sampling, constraints, etc) while maintaining the others fixed.
-	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score against.
-The tables that summarize the performance of each of these simulations can be found in the  `Calibration simulations and their performance` section, in the `Supplementary Material`_.
-Plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration`_ in the `Supplementary Material`_.
+	The performance of each simulation was evaluated by the Pearson correlation coefficient by averaging the score of the top 3 models with the lowest peptide , interface and reweighted score, generating 3 different score estimations.
 The first calibration round was made by taking 5 best binders and 5 bad binders, trying to generate a coarse set of parameters to be refined later using the entire training set.
+This set of short simulations allowed us to quickly distinguish between sets of parameters.

 .. table:: A short version of the dataset used for coarse calibration of our protocol.